amit08255/hexagonal-architecture-js/README.md

 * Services act as output adapters which are responsible for allowing use cases to communicate to outside services such as database, REST APIs.

 * All services should be independent of medium used for adding/retrieving data.
 Services should use repository for this purpose.
+In above example services use a technique called *currying* to accept repository as parameter of first function and then return service function used by output port.

 * Repositories act as way to communicate with medium for adding/retrieving data such as database connection, REST APIs etc.